 Thanks to its foldable design, it's portable and can easily be stowed out of sight.
 Consumers appreciate the low-profile design that works for virtually any space, and that it offers plenty of room for drying multiple items.

-A few felt this model wasn't the best in terms of longevity, and some reported it didn't stand up well when used with heavier items such as towels.
+A few felt this model wasn't the best in terms of longevity, and some reported it didn't stand up well when used with heavier items.

 Adjustable — it can be used to dry just a few things or expand to hold more items.
 This feature also makes it good for longer clothing items.
 Users love the large size and some report that this model holds up well over time.

-A few users had issues with this model rusting, and some experienced problems when adjusting (such as arms not staying up).
+A few users had issues with this model rusting, and some experienced problems when adjusting.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.